tisannai/plinth/README.md

 Each allocated data has size and lifetime.
 The easiest case for allocations is when we know the maximum or exact data size and the lifetime, in advance.
 The most difficult case is when we don't know the data size and the lifetime might vary.

-Strings, and other array types, need to be allocated to a continuous chunk of memory.
-This is possible with `plam`, when we know the size in advance.
-For unknown sizes, we should use `plcm`.

-Independent objects, or in general fixes size items, can be allocated with `plbm`. `plbm` allows also efficient and convenient allocation/deallocation sequences, since all allocations can be deallocated in any order.
+The efficiency of memory allocation solutions is dependent on predictability.

 The table below provides a quick summary of allocation options.
 The options are not exclusive and therefore other options might be used as well.
+Use this as a starting point for detailed considerations.
 The first option listed is likely the best fit.
-Memory originates from either pre-allocation (stack or another allocator) or from heap.
+Memory originates from either a pre-allocation (stack or another allocator) or from the heap.

 | Size known | Lifetime known | Continuous | Allocator                       |
 |:-----------|:---------------|:-----------|:--------------------------------|